adminion/adminion/README.md

 ### Configuration options

 * `debug`: toggles debug output. default: `false`
+* `cacheUpdateInterval`: the frequency, in milliseconds, that the database cache is updated. default: `5 * 60 * 1000` // 5 minutes
 * `serverName`: name of the server. default: `Adminion`
 * `host`: network address to be used. default: `localhost`
 * `port`: port number to be used. default: `1337`